gabyguedezh/cocktail-recipe-book/README.md

 Process to deploy the project to a hosting platform:

 This project was deployed on Heroku under the name of [cocktail-recipe-book](https://cocktail-recipe-book.herokuapp.com/).
-Both the deployed project on Heroku and the project ran from Cloud9 look identycal and behave identically.
+Both the deployed project on Heroku and the project ran from Cloud9 look identical and behave identically.
 - Different values for environment variables:
 Config Vars --> IP = 0.0.0.0, PORT = 5000
 app.secret_key = "mix_and_shake_secret"